 Academic Career and Research Areas

 After studying biology, chemistry and physics, Prof. Scherer did his doctorate at the University of Konstanz (1983).
 He completed his lecturer qualification there in plant physiology and microbial ecology (1991).
 Research work took him to the Chinese Academy of Science (1986) and VirginiaTech in Blacksburg, USA (1988-89).
 In 1991, he became an associate professor at TUM.
-He accepted a professorship at the University of Veterinary Medicine in Vienna in 2002.
+He declined a professorship at the University of Veterinary Medicine in Vienna in 2002.
 In 2003, he was appointed to the Chair of Microbial Ecology at TUM.
-Prof. Scherer is the Managing Director of TUM’s Nutrition and Food Research Center.
+Between 2003 and 2013, Prof. Scherer was the Managing Director of TUM’s Nutrition and Food Research Center ZIEL.

 Ehling-Schulz M, Vukov N, Schulz A, Shaheen R, Andersson M, Märtlbauer E, Scherer S: “Identification and partial characterization of the nonribosomal peptide synthetase gene responsible for cereulide production in emtic Bacillus cereus”.
 Applied and Environmental Microbiology.
 2005; 71: 105-113.Abstract